 Apart from scuba diving, lake Thingvallavatn fishing is another one of the popular activities here.
 Found to be the home of the ice age brown trout, they are believed to have evolved in isolation since the last ice age.
 The biomass of the lake is why there is a gigantic proportion of growth of fishes.

 There are full-day fishing tours with sightseeing options that are available to travelers.
 Make sure to connect with a tour expert to better prepare and explore Thingvallavat lake.
+For more, read our top 8 things to do in Þingvellir.

 There are quite a few options for Lake Thingvallavatn hotels.
 But one that's worth the top of our mention is especially for those who are excited about the fishing aspect and discover the massive number of trouts and their evolution.
 We recommend you stay at the Efri Brú Fishing Lodge.
 The lodge offers a picturesque view of Lake Úlfjlótsvatn and is located only a few minutes from Lake Thingvallavatn.
 Some of the other hotels near Lake Thingvallavatn are ION Adventure Hotel, Nesjavellir, Borealis Hotel, and Lake Thingvellir Cottages.
 There are a couple of campsites that are worth mentioning too: